 How safe is your chimney?

-The inspection and evaluation of chimneys is an important service offered by American Chimney and Masonry.
+The inspection and evaluation of chimneys is an important service we offer.
 Chimney inspections come in many forms and you should be aware that not all inspections are alike.
 At American Chimney and Masonry, we follow the National Fire Protection Association (NFPA) recommended inspection procedures.

 NFPA divides the inspection procedure into three categories, or levels.
-The circumstances which give rise to the inspection determine what level of inspection is to be conducted.
+The circumstances which give rise to the inspection determine what level of inspection we will conduct.
 A Level I inspection is the most basic level of inspection while Level II and Level III inspections are progressively more detailed and comprehensive.
-A Level I inspection is completed during each chimney cleaning, or sweeping.
+A Level I inspection is standard for each chimney cleaning or sweeping.

 Level I Inspection

-A Level I inspection is the recommended level when an evaluation of the chimney system for continued service is needed and the conditions of use are not changing.
+We recommend a Level I inspection when a you need an evaluation of the chimney system and the conditions of use are not changing.
 This could include: